 This is absolutely one of the best baby gifts ever!
 Bundling up baby after bath time with a hooded towel is easier and cozier.
 The hood doesn't just help dry those clean mop tops, it actually acts as a little anchor, allowing mom or dad to more quickly wrap the rest of the towel around squirming, slippery baby-boo.
 Ours features a cotton accent fabric for the hood and a matching bound washcloth.
 Downloadable patterns are offered below.

 When my children were small, I went through many a day with a blob of baby barf on the back of my sweater.
 This situation is far from uncommon, and I know there are some who consider it a "badge of honor."
 However, all things being equal, I think I'd have preferred to skip the dry cleaning charges.
 We've designed an ergonomic burp cloth pattern that allows the cloth to curve around your neck and drape fully over your shoulder from front to back.
 It's designer-level protection!
-Thanks to our friends at Fabric Depot, we were able to select two of the most popular baby fabrics to make the cloths: Double Gauze and Cuddle Fleece.
+We selected two of the most popular baby fabrics to make the cloths: Double Gauze and Cuddle Fleece.

 The new "tiny house" movement has nothing on dorm life, where living space shrinks to the bare minimum and you're welcomed to the world of the communal bathroom.
 For kids heading off to college, it's often the first experience in condensing all their belongings to fit into a small shared space.
 Let them use this great looking, super functional round caddy to keep bath necessities together in one handy organizer that's easy to tote back and forth.
 We worked with our friends at Fabric Depot to select a heavier-weight Oxford Cloth in a fun dot pattern; it reminded us of happy little soap bubbles.
 The pretty exterior is paired with a water repellent nylon for the lining.